Maplewood Derby Car Rules & Specs

 Previously raced or entered Pinewood Derby cars from other events may not be entered.

 An entry fee of $30 per car is required for registration (shipping not included).
 There’s no limit to the number of cars registered to an individual or business.
 Each registration includes a Pinewood Derby car kit.
+(You will be contacted to arrange for pick-up of your kit after you have purchased your ticket)

 First, second and third place prizes will be awarded to the fastest three cars.
 To be considered eligible for “fastest car” awards, cars must meet ALL technical specs outlined below.